On nights of extreme weather or extreme cold

-At this time, there are no Extreme Weather Nights for the Porchlight Men's Drop-In Shelter or The Salvation Army's Women's Shelter.
+for Porchlight Men's Shelter and The Salvation Army Women's Shelter.

 Men's Shelter Please Note:

 Intake hours are from 5:00pm to 8:30pm.

-All Porchlight Men's Drop-In Shelter guests, including those under suspension, may access the shelter on Extreme Weather Nights.
+All Porchlight Men's Drop-In Shelter guests, including those under suspension, may access the shelter on Extreme Weather Nights, unless they have been informed otherwise.

 Women's Shelter Please Note: